Hurricanes are major storms with sustained winds of at least 74 miles per hour (mph) and form over oceans.

 Here’s some fascinating information about the Saffir-Simpson Hurricane Scale, how it works, and the types of damage that can result from each of the 5 hurricane categories…

 The Saffir-Simpson Hurricane Scale is named for Herbert Saffir (a noted civil engineer) and Dr. Robert Simpson (a former director of the National Hurricane Center).

-This hurricane scale has been in wide use since the 1970s.
+This hurricane scale has been in wide use since the early 1970s.

-Until 2008, the Saffir-Simpson scale factored in such things as storm surge and central pressure.
-The Saffir-Simpson scale now attempts to categorize primarily wind speeds and is now being called the “experimental” Saffir-Simpson Hurricane Wind Scale.
+Today, the Saffir-Simpson scale attempts to categorize primarily wind speeds and is now being called the “experimental” Saffir-Simpson Hurricane Wind Scale.

 Wind speeds are measured from a height of 33 feet.
 The National Weather Service takes the average sustained wind speed over the duration of 1 minute.